Resources

 Victorian codes of practice for animal welfare (Agriculture Victoria)

 Victorian codes of practice for animal welfare detail the recommended minimum standards and practices for the keeping of a wide range of species and animal related activities.
-These are available from the Agriculture Victoria website – Victorian codes of practice for animal .
+These are available from the Agriculture Victoria website – Victorian codes of practice for animal welfare(opens in a new window).

 Wildlife in schools permit (Department of Environment, Energy and Climate Action)